walbinh0/walbinh0/README.md

-### Olá!
-Me chamo Walbert e estou quase formado em Pedagogia mas depois de estudar programação, decidi que queria ser desenvolvedor Frontend!
-Minhas principais áreas de conhecimento no ramo da tecnologia são: desenvolvimento de programas em React, Pyhton, Java, JavaScript, Angular e TypeScript, assim como HTML5 e CSS.
-MySQL para modelagem de banco.
-Git e GitHub para gerenciamento de configuração.
+### Hi!
+My name is Walbert and I'm almost graduated in Pedagogy but after studying programming, I decided I wanted to be a Frontend developer!
+My main areas of knowledge in the field of technology are: development of programs in React, Python, Java, JavaScript, Angular and TypeScript, as well as HTML5 and CSS.
+MySQL for database modeling.
+Git and GitHub for configuration management.

 <div align="center">
   <a href="https://github.com/walbinh0">